JuergenGutsch/blog/_source/_posts/2020-08-20-health-checks.md

 }
 ~~~

-This also the place where we add the checks later on.
+This is also the place where we add the checks later on.
 But this should be good for now.

 To also provide an endpoint to tell other applications about the state of the current system you need to map a route to the health checks inside the  Configure method of the Startup class:

 ~~~csharp
 app.UseEndpoints(endpoints =>